 Lightly spray vinegar onto a surface and leave it to sit for five minutes.
 Then, lightly spritz the surface with hydrogen peroxide.
 Leave it to sit for another five minutes, and carefully wipe it away with a cloth.

 Spraying these ingredients separately is safe.
-The chemical reaction is different when mixing them in a closed container or in an open air.
+The chemical reaction is different when mixing them in a closed container or in open air.

 You’ll get the best results if you lightly clean your surface with a cleaning solution before using vinegar and hydrogen peroxide on it.